postcss/postcss/API.md

 media.after //=> '\n  '
 ```

-Default value is `\n` if at-rule has children and empty string if it doesn’t.
+This is a code style property.

-### `semicolon`
+### `atrule.semicolon`

-Code style property for at-rules with declarations, that last children
-has optional `;`.
+`true` if at-rule's last child declaration is followed by an (optional) semicolon.

+`undefined` if the semicolon is omitted.

 ```js
 postcss.parse('@page{color:black}').first.semicolon  //=> undefined
 postcss.parse('@page{color:black;}').first.semicolon //=> true
 ```

+This is a code style property.

 ## `Rule` node

-Represents CSS rule with selector.
+Represents a CSS rule: a selector followed by a declaration block.

 ```js
 var root = postcss.parse('a{}');